willcfatschool/GAME-2338-its-my-class/game_review_three.md

 There are 5 zones in the game, with three stages in them following a boss.
 The player starts off with a few items.
 A dagger for one damage, a shovel to dig around basic dirt, and one bomb.
 Its not much, but once the player gets a hang of it the skill gap dwindles quickly.
 Its something anyone can pick up.
+Main thing though, play fast, as once the song is over you're forced to the next level.
+You'll notice when the notes turn red.

 ## Final Thoughts